HANDBAG - Where are we now?

 - Margaret Cho, I'm The One That I Want book and tour.

 We've also crowdfunded twice more to pay for the Australian leg of the shoot, our Mardi Gras float, and to pay for editing and music.
-In 2016 we also held a charity screening for the movie, to raise some pesky final funds for licensing and animation.
+In 2016 we also held a charity screening for the half-finished movie, to raise some pesky final funds for licensing and animation.
 We even had one dedicated fan show up to the screening with $500 in cash to pop in the kitty!
-Sadly the sounds failed us at the last moment, so Monica was forced to narrate some of the scenes AND sing the backing tracks, but our enthusiastic (and tipsy) audience joined in for the world's first karaoke screening of HANDBAG.
+Sadly the sounds failed us at the last moment, so I was forced to narrate some of the scenes AND sing the backing tracks, but our enthusiastic (and tipsy) audience joined in for the world's first karaoke screening of HANDBAG.

 The making of HANDBAG has been a wild and unpredictable rollercoaster of ups and downs, peppered with tragedy, seat-of-the-pants funding, prevailing upon the kindness of literally everyone we know, and a whole lot of laughs.
 The making of this movie could be a movie all by itself!

 Finally, though, we're done.
-The film is completed and we're happy to be able to share it with you if you're interested in discussing licenses and release with us!
+The film is completed and we're happy to be able to share it via OUTtv with (most of) the world. if you haven't seen it yet - and you want to email hello@handbagthemovie for the password and access to watch!

 THANK YOU everyone for helping us to make this dream come true and shine a big bold spotlight on the wonderful women who have helped support gay men through the decades.
 What a fine and wonderful group of humans you are!